Table of Contents

 Information about IRDiRC Recognized Resources, eligibility criteria, application criteria, and current resources that have received the label can be found here.

-I am a rare disease specialist/scientist, how can I be involved in IRDiRC?
+I am a rare disease specialist/researcher, how can I be involved in IRDiRC?